greenelab/ben_heil_dissertation/manuscript.md

 **Badging**
 A badge system that indicates the trustworthiness of work could incentivize scientists to progress to higher standards of reproducibility.
 Upon completing analyses, authors could submit their work to a badging organization that would then verify which standards of reproducibility their work met and assign a badge accordingly.
-Such an organization would likely operate in a similar way to the Bioconductor [@doi:10.1186/gb-2004-5-10-r80] package review process.
+Such an organization would likely operate in a similar way to the Bioconductor [@bioconductor] package review process.
 Authors could then include the badge with a publication or preprint to tout the effort the authors put in to ensure their code was reproducible.
 Including these badges in biosketches or CVs would make it simple to demonstrate a researcher’s track record of achieving high levels of reproducibility.
 This would provide a powerful signal to funding agencies and their reviewers that a researcher’s strengths in reproducibility would maximize the results of the investment made in a project.